Reverse HUD

 reverse HUD

 I was lucky enough to score an invitation to the Pi Day “Mars Colony Program” party, hosted by the wonderful and innovative people at Pebblebed Ventures.
 Pebblebed transformed their workspace into a Mars exploration facility, asking us (in writing, even!) to suspend our disbelief and contemplate our impending journey to the Red Planet.
-There were various activity stations that were surprisingly, delightfully philosophical in nature, and the atmosphere they created was nothing short of transformative.
-Yes it was terrific fun, but it was also one of the most thoughtful events I’ve attended in a long, long time.
+The activity stations were surprisingly, delightfully philosophical in nature, and the atmosphere they created was nothing short of transformative.
+Super fun, but it was also one of the most thoughtful events I’ve attended in a long time.

 Participants were required to dress entirely in red.
-I bought some garish red pants I’ll probably never wear again, and they were still worth every penny and every stare I received en route.
-Since the attire already had a bit of costume element to it, and since we were asked to bring one thing we’d either leave on Earth or take to Mars, I decided to build a bit of tech I’d need on the journey, and maybe make a bit of a statement in the process.
+I bought some garish red pants I’ll probably never wear again, and they were still worth every penny.
+Since we were asked to bring one thing we’d either leave on Earth or take to Mars, I decided to build a bit of tech I’d need on the journey, and maybe make a statement in the process.

 The Idea

 Heads-up displays (HUDs) are a staple of sci-fi cool.
-Fighter helmets, Terminator eyes, cyberpunk mods: they appeal to the power fantasy of being able to see what everyone else cannot, of having knowledge floating right in front that’s just for you.
-I’d even say the “detection” sequences in the BBC’s Sherlock are a form of HUD, just the thing powering Sherlock’s HUD is superhuman deduction rather than a CPU.
+Fighter helmets, Terminator eyes, cyberpunk mods: they appeal to the power fantasy of seeing what everyone else cannot, of having knowledge floating right in front that’s just for you.
+I’d even say the “detection” sequences in the BBC’s Sherlock are a form of HUD, except what’s powering Sherlock’s HUD is superhuman deduction rather than a CPU.
 But the underlying theme is still there.
 A heads-up display gives you data and leverage you didn’t have before, and presumably that others still don’t.
-Like so much digital technolgoy, it’s about turning information into power.
+Like so much digital technology, it’s about turning information into power.

-Okay, let me admit that a lot of this is philosophical retrofitting.
-A real, wearable HUD requires fairly complex optics and/or projection elements.
+Okay, I’ll admit that a lot of this is philosophical retrofitting.
+A real, wearable HUD requires fairly complex optics and projection elements.
 I don’t have the time, money, or expertise to build a waveguide rig or integrate a Micro LED with a prism.
 But what I can do is put a trasparent OLED in my field of vision and power it with a microcontroller.

 Parts